 - Middle Fossa: Offers acoustic neuroma removal through the skull, improving a patient’s chances of preserving his or her hearing.

-Each acoustic neuroma surgery offers pros and cons, and an acoustic neuroma patient should assess each type of procedure closely.
-By doing so, an acoustic neuroma patient will be able to make an informed surgery decision based on his or her individual needs.
+Each acoustic neuroma surgery offers its respective pros and cons.
+An acoustic neuroma patient should assess each type of procedure closely.
+By doing so, a patient will be able to make an informed surgery decision based on their needs.

 An acoustic neuroma patient will be admitted to the hospital the day before surgery and recover in a monitored hospital unit after surgery.
 In most cases, an acoustic neuroma patient will be discharged within four to six days of surgery and can return to work in approximately six weeks.
 Also, MRIs may be performed for one to five years after surgery to identify a residual or recurrent tumor, according to the American Hearing Research Foundation.